tjercus/WRKT-0410/README.md

 ## TODOS

 ### App
+- yellow hint of change
+- Use a round iconset (see 'movescount')
 - Replace 'for loops' by higher order function calls
 - Refactor removeX(uuid, array) functions into one generic in miscUtils
 - React components should always use a callback when doing stuff after setState